 Last week, Team of Advisors member Jeff kicked off a series of conversations about the Partnership Principles with his thoughts on partnering better with your care team.
 Today, Peggy digs deeper into one area where strong relationships are key: getting diagnosed.
 Peggy draws from her own experience with kidney cancer and breast cancer to answer… Continue reading Patients as Partners: Member Peggy on the diagnosis journey (Part I)

-“Adapt, improvise and overcome.” — PatientsLikeMe member Dana shares her experience for Sjögren’s Awareness Month
+“Adapt, improvise and overcome.” — PatientsLikeMe member Dana shares her experience with Sjögren’s Syndrome

 In honor of Sjögren’s Awareness Month, we connected with PatientsLikeMe member Dana, a New Jersey-based poet and screenplay writer who was recently diagnosed.
-This isn’t the first time we’ve interviewed Dana — she was a member of our 2014 Team of Advisors!
-Here, Dana talks about the daily challenges of living with Sjögren’s, an autoimmune… Continue reading “Adapt, improvise and overcome.” — PatientsLikeMe member Dana shares her experience for Sjögren’s Awareness Month
+Here, Dana talks about the daily challenges of living with Sjögren’s Syndrome, an autoimmune disease often associated with rheumatoid arthritis.
+She also shares how she manages Sjögren’s along with her other conditions… Continue reading “Adapt, improvise and overcome.” — PatientsLikeMe member Dana shares her experience with Sjögren’s Syndrome

 Study results: What patients like you said about sleep medications